Franchise Tax Definition

 It can go by a different name, but the franchise tax meaning is the same: it’s a payment for the privilege of using the state’s resources to run your business.
 The franchise tax benefits the state you’re paying it to and is just another price you pay to be an entrepreneur.
 When you form a business, be sure to find out what the franchise tax requirements are in your state and any other state where you’re conducting business.

 We’re here to support your small business at all stages of growth.
-Whether you’re just forming your business or need help with state compliance requirements, we have a product and service for you.
+Whether you’re just business formation plans or need help with state compliance requirements, we have a product or service for you.
 Everything we offer is geared toward helping you create, run, and grow your company.
 Reach out to us today!

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.